Soubise (The Bear)

 "Soubise" is the second episode of the fourth season of the American comedy-drama television series The Bear.
 It is the 30th overall episode of the series and was written by Catherine Schetina and directed by series creator Christopher Storer and Duccio Fabbri.
 It was released on Hulu on June 25, 2025, along with the rest of the season.

 The series follows Carmy Berzatto (Jeremy Allen White), an award-winning New York City chef de cuisine, who returns to his hometown of Chicago to run his late brother Michael's failing Italian beef sandwich shop.
 With the financial backing of his uncle Jimmy (Oliver Platt) and help from his cousin Richie (Ebon Moss-Bachrach), sister Sugar (Abby Elliott), and chef Sydney (Ayo Edebiri), Carmy attempts to remodel the dingy Beef into a warm and hospitable fine-dining destination called the Bear.

+"Soubise" is considered an emotional low-point episode, as Carmy and Richie grapple, separately, with the consequences of their choices.

 Plot

 Weeks since Cicero's ultimatum, the Bear struggles with a shortage in ingredients due to budget cuts and the staff's dwindling motivation.
 Carmy and Sydney begin simplifying the components of the menu.
 Sydney reads an article about Shapiro's (Adam Shapiro) new restaurant.
 Tina (Liza Colón-Zayas) urges Carmy to visit Natalie's newborn daughter Sophie, which he has continued putting off.
 Carmy calls Natalie to apologize; Natalie tells him it is okay if he is losing his passion for cooking.